parquette/Parquette/README.md

 Prototype of embedding Arrow & DataFusion Rust libraries in a Swift macOS app via cbindgen interfaces and sharing the zero-copy arrays with Rust's wasm-bindgen JavaScript equivalent.

-Download the latest build from https://github.com/parquette/parquette/releases/latest/.
-It is deployed frequently and automatically incorporates the latest DataFusion 4.0.0-SNAPSHOT (https://docs.rs/datafusion/).
+The app runs on macOS 11.1 (universal ARM & Intel).
+Download the latest released [`Parquette.zip`](https://github.com/parquette/Parquette/releases/latest/download/Parquette.zip) and install by dragging the expanded `Parquette.app` into your `Applications` folder.
+It is deployed frequently and automatically incorporates the latest DataFusion 4.0.0-SNAPSHOT (https://docs.rs/datafusion/) from the Apache Arrow project.

 The app can open `.csv`. & `.parquet` files and execute rudimentary SQL.